Nordic folk music: Sami music

 The Sami are found in Norway, Sweden, Finland and the northwest corner of Russia.
 The only traditional Sami instruments are drums and the flute, though modern bands use a variety of instrumentation.
 Joiks, unrhymed works without definite structure, are the most characteristic kind of song.

 Balto-Finnic music

 Balto-Finnic music is a category of music of Balto-Finnic people, that overlaps with both Nordic folk music of Nordic countries and Baltic folk music of Baltic states.

 Finland's musical ties are primarily to the Balto-Finnic peoples of Russia and Estonia (Cronshaw, 91).
-Runolaulu (runo-song) is a kind of song found throughout this area.
+Runic singing was practiced throughout the area inhabited by these peoples.
 Estonia and Finland both have national epics based on interconnected forms of runo-song, Kalevipoeg and Kalevala, respectively.
-"Estonian runo-song has the same basic form as the Finnish variety to which it is related: the line has eight beats, the melody rarely spans more than the first five notes of a diatonic scale and its short phrases tend to use descending patterns" (Cronshaw, 16).
+"Estonian runic song has the same basic form as the Finnish variety to which it is related: the line has eight beats, the melody rarely spans more than the first five notes of a diatonic scale and its short phrases tend to use descending patterns" (Cronshaw, 16).